fvalente/LogDruid/README.md

 - <b>Recording Item</b>: one for each of the captured groups in a Recording.
 Existing fields: Name, before, after, type, active.
 Name is important as it is the name of the series in the charts.

+Installation:
+Download and unzip the latest release.
+Launch the application using start.sh or start.bat depending on the OS.
+A Java JRE must be present in the system path for this to work otherwise it can be hardcoded in the files.

 Planned improvements:
 - <del>ability to see which file as the information selected in any charts</del>.DONE